Vishnu287345/Sales-Dashboard-with-Predictive-Analytics/README.md

 ```

 > The local backend server will initialize in the browser: <http://localhost:8080/swagger-ui/index.html>\
-> The local in-memory database H2 will be initialized in <http://localhost:8080/h2-console>
+> and in-memory database H2 will be initialized in <http://localhost:8080/h2-console>

 ## :trophy: Activities